 Except for convertible bonds which are measured at amortized cost, the management considers that the carrying amounts of financial assets and financial liabilities approximate to their fair values.
-The fair value of the Company's short-term financial instruments including cash and cash equivalents, receivables, time deposits, current portion of long-term loans, payables, receipts under custody and deposits received approximated their carrying amount due to their maturities within one year.
-The Company's non-current financial instruments including non-interest bearing refundable deposits, receipts under custody, bank loans carried at floating interest rates and long-term payables.
-The fair value of these financial instruments are approximated to its carrying amount due to the impact of discounting is not significant, or because the floating interest rates reset periodically to reflect the market conditions and the Company's credit rating.
-As of December 31, 2016 and 2015, the book value and the fair value of the convertible bonds (including the current portion) are follows:
+The fair value of the Group's short-term financial instruments including cash and cash equivalents, receivables, time deposits, short-term loans, current portion of long-term loans, payables, receipts under custody and deposits received approximated their carrying amount due to their maturities within one year.
+The Group's non-current financial instruments including non-interest bearing refundable deposits, receipts under custody, and bank loans carried at floating interest rates and long-term payables.
+The fair value of these financial instruments are approximated to its carrying amount due to the impact of discounting is not significant, or because the floating interest rates reset periodically to reflect the market conditions and the Group's credit rating.
+As of December 31, 2016 and 2015, the book value and the fair value of the convertible bonds (including the current portion) are as follows:

-Balance sheet date Caı Carrying Amount Value (Level 3) December 31, 2016 \$ 12,712,651 \$ 12,841,188 December 31, 2015 \$ 12,627,311 \$ 12,785,745
+Car rying Amount Fair Value (Level 3) December 31, 2016 \$ 12,712,651 \$ 12,841,188 December 31, 2015 \$ 12,627,311 \$ 12,785,745